d0tTino/TaskCascadence/README.md

 )
 ```

-## User and Group Context
+## Mandatory User and Group Headers

-Tasks run with a user identifier and optional group identifier so results and
+Tasks run with a user identifier and a group identifier so results and audit
-audit logs can be scoped.
-When calling the HTTP API include ``X-User-ID`` and,
+logs can be scoped.
+When calling the HTTP API you **must** include both
-if needed, ``X-Group-ID`` headers:
+``X-User-ID`` and ``X-Group-ID`` headers; requests missing either header are
+rejected:

 ```bash
 curl -X POST http://localhost:8000/tasks/example/run \